Your Kitchen

 Giving your designer an appreciation of your budget helps us achieve your desired look, whilst also being within your price range.
 Using different finishes and materials, creating more functional spaces and using cost effective products in selected hidden areas can help achieve a stunning kitchen within a healthy budget.

 Understanding your budget helps the team navigate the best outcome so that we design with your budget in mind.
-Should your budget be more flexible, this can also help our team by allowing us to include additional luxury items and high end materials that you may have set your heart on!
+Should your budget be more flexible, this enables us to build in any additional luxury items and high end materials that you may have set your heart on!

 Layout